 David has a fresh catalog of unreleased material ready to share.
 “Feeling Good” conveys his optimistic life outlook.
 David’s penchant for deep pocket grooves and vibrant musicality is evident on “On Our Way” where he conjures two other clever, pop bassist-composers, Sting and the Beach Boys’ Brian Wilson.
 The stately piano ballad “Time To Say Goodbye” unfolds elegantly with ethereal textures to convey subtle drama.
 The song is an emotional centerpiece in this current batch of unreleased tracks as it explores his bold decision to leave New York to brave the wilds of rural living.

 Today David makes the commute to New York for select projects.
 However, these days his focus is on writing and recording in his studio.
-Reflecting on his life in music he says: “I realize I am so fortunate to be doing what I truly love.
-I’ve never had to have a day job—I’ve always been able to work in this business, and I still love it.”
+Reflecting on his life in music he says: “I realize I am so fortunate to be doing what I truly love —I’ve always been able to work in this business, and I still love it.”

 Bio by Lorne Behrman